Rebecca Barclay photo by Tania Anderson

 other albums by Barclay

-Rebecca's first albums contained
+Rebecca's first albums present

 original songwriting

-followed by a three albums linked to
+followed by a five albums linked to

 her study of traditional songs.

-"One of several unique songs on Rebecca’s CD RAGING ZEPHYR combines a split-voiced tuba, highland bagpipes, saxophone and amazing vocal leaps with a 220 year old song, Woman of this Glen... with such creative musicians as Corey Manders on jazz saxophone and Colin Couch on tuba play joyful textures in the weaving of an unusual sound... listeners are drawn into Rebecca’s restless passion through her full ranging vocals, whether singing acapella or backed by a full band… using carefully chosen and original lyrics, she treats difficult subjects with courage, precision, and vibrant emotion..." says Steve Rowat, of Thought Transfer Music.
+"Joyful textures in the weaving of an unusual sound, prevail on Rebecca’s CD RAGING ZEPHYR.
+One of several uniquely formed songs combines a split-voiced tuba, Scottish highland bagpipes and saxophone with her rich contralto vocal, on a 220 year old song, Woman of this Glen.
+With such creative musicians as Corey Manders on jazz saxophone and Colin Couch on tuba you'll find the weaving of an unusual sound.
+"Listeners are drawn into Rebecca’s restless passion through her full ranging vocals, whether singing acapella or backed by a full band.
+Using carefully chosen and original lyrics, she treats difficult subjects with courage, precision, and vibrant emotion." says Steve Rowat, of Thought Transfer Music.

 Rebecca Barclay pic